Running WRF¶

 clean -a

-nor a reconfigure are necessary).
+nor a reconfigure is required.

 Stochastic perturbations to the boundary tendencies in WRF-CHEM (perturb_chem_bdy)¶